 - Mexican Peso (MXN)

 Finally, since the Cuban Peso (CUP) is the only official currency in Cuba, you may be tempted to tip in CUP.
 And that would be ok, but keep in mind that the CUP is devaluated compared to your home currency.
-Check the current exchange rates and do the math to ensure that you are tipping fairly.
+Check the current exchange rates and do the math to ensure you are tipping fairly.

 NOTE: The tipping amounts below are in USD only for illustrative purposes.
+As we said, you can tip in Cuba in Canadian dollars or any other currency accepted on the island.

 Tipping at Hotels